yiisoft/yii-swagger/README.md

     //...
 ```

-You can find a complete list of parameters by <a href="https://swagger.io/docs/open-source-tools/swagger-ui/usage/configuration/">following the link</a>.
+You can find a complete list of parameters by [following the link](https://swagger.io/docs/open-source-tools/swagger-ui/usage/configuration/).

+## Testing

 ### Unit testing